gregr/ina/nscheme/lib/nscheme/README.md

     * @let/name in terms of @letrec
     * clean up uses of `@apply*`
     * rely less on embedding procedures in syntax
-    * check for syntax errors in fexpr.rkt
+    * check for syntax errors in eval.rkt

 * definition context conveniences
   * embedded procedures in a definition context that take st as argument